Rockland Divorce Lawyer

 In Massachusetts, there are three different types of divorces you can file for; they include a no-fault “1A divorce” or a joint petition, a no-fault “1B divorce” or an individual complaint, or an individual complaint which states that one of the spouses caused the divorce.

-No matter what the situation, you or your spouse must be a state resident.
+No matter the situation, you or your spouse must be a state resident.
 If the grounds for divorce occurred outside of the state, you or your spouse must have been a Massachusetts resident for at least one year.

 The spouse filing for divorce must file all paperwork in the probate and family court of the county where either spouse lives.